rohanpadhye/blog/_posts/2019-11-09-International-Conference-Attendance.md

 <!--more-->

-There are several different inclusive strategies that conference organizers can consider (with overlaps between them):
+It seems that there are several different inclusive strategies that conference organizers can consider (with overlaps between them):

 * **Rotating conference venues around the world**.
 [ICSE](http://www.icse-conferences.org) is a great example: each year, the conference location rotates between Europe, North America, and either one of the other continents.
 I was surprised to find that [only two conferences between ICSE 2014 and ICSE 2023](http://www.icse-conferences.org/history.html) were assigned a location in the USA, which is the most common host country for many conferences in this field.
 * **Locating the conference in [a country that is welcoming to visitors](https://www.passportindex.org/byWelcomingRank.php)**.
 For example, [ICLR 2020](https://iclr.cc/) will be held in Ethiopia ([a rank #1 location](https://www.passportindex.org/comparebyDestination.php?p1=et&fl=&s=yes)). *Caveat*: this policy may have important implications for the [carbon cost of conference travel](https://blog.sigplan.org/2019/07/17/acm-conferences-and-the-cost-of-carbon/).